 Who knew that smoking brownies on the grill would be such a fun and simple task?
 I grew up eating my brownies out of a brownie pan that took quite a long time to bake in the oven.
-Now that I know that a grill is a great way to cook desserts, too, it's literally opened up a whole new realm of sweets and treats to make and explore.
+Now that I know that a grill is a great way to cook desserts, too, it's opened up a whole new realm of sweets and treats to make and explore.

 The chocolate flavor in this brownie recipe paired up with a little bit of the smokey taste will have you buying more and more charcoal each time you head to the store.